 Swiss nationals in Zambia

 According to the statistics on the Swiss abroad, at the end of 2020 there were 109 Swiss nationals living in Zambia; 74 Zambian nationals were living in Switzerland.

 History of bilateral relations

-Switzerland's presence in Zambia dates back to the late 19th century.Protestant missionaries from French-speaking Switzerland began working in eastern Zambia in 1885.
-Swiss nationals subsequently settled in mining areas in northern Zambia.
+Switzerland's presence in Zambia dates back to the late 19th century.Protestant missionaries from the French-speaking part of Switzerland began working in eastern Zambia in 1885.
+Later on, more Swiss people started to settle in the mining areas in the north.

 Switzerland recognised Zambia immediately after it gained independence in 1964 and established diplomatic relations with the new state two years later.
 A Swiss consulate was opened in Lusaka in 1969.

 Zambia, Historical Dictionary of Switzerland (de, fr, it)